XiansAiPlatform/XiansAi.PublicDocs/docs/2-agent-collaboration/1-events.md

 Events in XiansAI allow flows to:

-- Send events to other flows
+- Send events to other flows using `MessageHub.SendFlowMessage` method
 - Subscribe to and handle events from other flows
 - Pass data between flows asynchronously